FridaWikell/hangman-game/README.md

 ## Acknowledgements

 Thanks to Matt Boden for the improvment ideas and coding support.
 Thanks to Jordan Lundgren for the late night code rescuing.
-Thanks to Linus Wikell for the ideas and for answering all kind of questions 24/7!
+Thanks to Linus Wikell for the proofreading, ideas and for answering all kinds of questions 24/7!

 [Back to top](#hangman---retro-nintendo-games-characters)